giovanni-quacchia/bsc_notes/README.md

 ## Intellectual Property Note

-Please note that this document may contain images, diagrams, or schemes taken directly from the official course slides or recommended textbooks (such as Kurose & Ross).
+Please note that these notes may contain resources as images, diagrams, or schemes taken directly from the official course slides or recommended textbooks

 - These specific visual assets are not my property.
 - They are included for educational and illustrative purposes only, under "fair use" guidelines for personal study.